php-fig/fig-standards/bylaws/004-psr-workflow.md

 and anyone who feels like their review tweaks were relevant too.
 The author can use reasonable judgement for this.

+Also if a sponsors drops support but has been working on the PSR for a while, it would be common sense for them or an author to move that sponsors name to Contributors.

 ### Example

 This is an example template that can be used to build a meta document.